Selecting the Best Resource Management Software

 Modern resource management software can help the organization better understand planned versus actuals.
-Executives and finance care about capturing actuals and costs, yet traditionally, these metrics have been little more than best guesses and estimates.
+Executives and finance care about capturing actuals and costs.
+Yet traditionally, these metrics have been little more than best guesses and estimates.

 In one instance, a company reported more than $2 million in capital savings and $2.6 million in expense savings due to improved processes and planning.

-To ensure accurate costing of resources, it’s important to know the associated resource rate functionality, which is often somewhat complex.
+To ensure accurate costing of resources, it’s important to know the associated resource rate functionality, which is often complex.
 Typically, costing requires time delimited rates based on a flexible set of resource attributes, such as role or location, as well as individual resource rates.
-Depending on the work, there is probably the need for the ability to override the standard rates with project / activity-level rates.
+Depending on the work, there is probably the need for the ability to override the standard rates with project or activity-level rates.

-This data facilitates proper resource allocation for projects, but it also provides the necessary justification for requesting additional headcount when needed.
+This data facilitates proper resource allocation for projects and justifies requesting additional headcount when needed.
 When people see how tracking their time can potentially reduce their workloads, they are more apt to comply.

 Summary of Next Steps and Benefits